jat9292/fhe-cfmm/README.md

 - Anyways, batching once in a while several pending transactions is a much more sensible approach than the current implementation.
-Indeed, **the main problem** with the current implementation is that at the end of each block, all the transferred amounts sent in any mint, burn or swap transaction are decrypted to update the reserves of the pool (via calls to the special _balanceOf_ function by the pair contract with the decryptor role), so confidentiality is indeed lost, post-block confirmation.
+Indeed, **the main problem** with the current implementation is that at the end of each block, all the transferred amounts sent in any mint, burn or swap transaction are decrypted to update the reserves of the pool (via calls to the special _balanceOfMeUnprotected_ function by the pair contract), so confidentiality is indeed lost, post-block confirmation.
 Another implementation (**TODO**) would batch queues of pending transactions once in a while **before** updating the reserves: the pool reserves would be updated only **after** the balances of all the traders in the queue would be homomorphically updated so there would be almost no loss of confidentiality.
 Despite this issue, the current implementation is already useful in order to avoid the front-running problem that is plaguing DeFi.

 - We could add encryption also for the liquidity token balances and for the reserves: it is actually a prerequisite if we want to implement the batch-settlement idea that we discussed previously.
 We would still keep `reserve0` and